Hritam06/Web-Development/README.md

 # Web-Development

-A website that contains images of wild animals.
+A website that contains image gallery of wild animals.